-Moving someone with brain cancer requires packing most things at the last minute so the Cancer Patient doesn’t get too disorientated.
-No matter how long you try to delay the packing, be aware that the Cancer Patient will continue looking for their belongings once they’ve been boxed up, no matter how many times they are reminded that the boxes are merely temporarily holding places their personal items.
-Upon learning this, the Cancer Patient might respond dejectedly with comments like, “I guess I didn’t really need that.
+Moving someone with brain cancer requires packing most things at the last possible minute so the Cancer Patient doesn’t get too disorientated.
+No matter how long you try to delay the packing, be aware that the Brain Cancer Patient will begin looking for their belongings immediately once they’ve been boxed up, no matter how many times they are reminded that the boxes are merely temporarily holding places their personal items.
+Upon learning this, the Brain Cancer Patient might respond dejectedly with comments like, “Oh, I guess I didn’t really need that bathrobe.
 I could always buy another one,” confusing the item’s disappearance from its regular location as an actual disappearance, or in some cases, a theft.
 You will need to remind them, multiple times: the item is not lost, only packed.
-“Packed for what?” the Cancer Patient might ask.
+“Packed for what?” the Brain Cancer Patient might ask.
 “For your move,” you could gently nudge.
-If this isn’t enough to jog their memory, you may elaborate, “For your move to the assisted living community.
+If this isn’t enough to jog their memory, you should probably elaborate, “For your move to the assisted living community.
 The one on 11th Avenue that you picked out.”

-The Cancer Patient might ask you, on hour fourteen and a half of moving day, to locate something insignificant while you’re mid-way through acquiring the wine, the television, the bed, the clothing, the hand soap, and the coffee that they would prefer be fully set up.
+The Brain Cancer Patient might ask you, on hour fourteen and a half of moving day, to locate something insignificant while you’re mid-way through acquiring the wine, the television, the bed, the clothing, the hand soap, and the coffee that they would prefer be fully set up.
 Say, a magnet they got as a gift in 1994, for instance.
 What ever happens, don’t sigh or tense up.
-The Cancer Patient will read this nuance in your body language immediately, even if when you’re out in public they can’t see two inches in front of their own face.
+The Brain Cancer Patient will read this nuance in your body language, even if when you’re out in public they can’t see two inches in front of their own face.
 If they do interpret any tension, it is nearly certain they will take personal offense and think you hate them, negating all the work you’ve done up until that point.
-They will likely say something like, “Don’t get mad at me!
-I can’t help it if I’m annoying!
-I have cancer!” before breaking into tears and fleeing from the room like a swollen, blind, short-haired, blood clot prone, Scarlett O’Hara, which will surely make you feel as small and insignificant as the magnet you should have just searched through the remaining 97 boxes for in the first place.
+They will likely say something like, “I can’t help it if I’m annoying!
+I have cancer!” before breaking into tears and fleeing from the room like a swollen, blind, short-haired, blood clot prone, Scarlett O’Hara, which will surely make you feel as small and insignificant as the 1994 magnet you should have just searched through the remaining 97 boxes for in the first place.